MakeAppPie/Apple-to-Raspberry-Pi/MVC and Poppers Penguins/Readme.txt

 MVC_template_01.py				A template for MVC(model view controller) MVC_template_example			An example of the MVC template poppers_penguins_MVC_01			Re-organized version of poppers_penguins_02 to
 								follow the MVC template.
-View And controller implemented.
+View And controller implemented. poppers_penguins_MVC_02			Added Model with delegates